wneessen/sotbot/README.md

 `!command` have been transformed into slash commands.
 Here is a list of supported commands:

 ### Help
-The `/help` points you to this page
+The `/help` slash command points you to this page

 ### User management
 SoTBot has very minimalistic user management built in, so it can keep track of some user specific settings.